Eric Seal: Career

 His publication on Sir Winston Churchill in 1970 is held within the National Archives.

 He is listed in Who was Who.
 Various sources cite an unpublished autobiography of his life, which provided a personal perspective and a first hand “working level” overview of Churchills inner circle, as well as his experiences during a critical and decisive period of World War II.

 Personal

 He married Gladys Leadbitter in Epsom, Surrey in 1926.
 They had three children.
-A year later he became the brother in law of his work colleague, Noel Atherton, through the latter's marriage to Daisy Phyllis Leadbitter, his wife's younger sister.
+A year later he became the brother in law of his colleague, Noel Atherton, through the latter's marriage to Daisy Phyllis Leadbitter, his wife's younger sister.

 Seal was active with the Additional Curates Society, an Anglican devotion society whilst living at his home “Seaforth”, located at Woodfield Lane, Ashtead on Surrey.

 Seal died in West Itchenor, Chichester, Sussex on 31 March 1972 at the age of 73.
 His obituary was published in The Times.
 His wife died on 20 June 1978.